Hugbunarfockers/Tic-Tac-Hugbunarfockers/docs/design.md

 # GitCatGo - Design

+### Game Definition

-We want our design to be the shiiit....:
+We want to create the popular game, Tic Tac Toe.

-### Stuff.

-Stuff.

 ### Stuff.